 "There are a variety of different forms of housing in this neighbourhood currently," he said.
 The introduction of a nine storey apartment building on the property, while it may seem like a large addition, is in line with what's already there, he added.

 Instead, Coun.
-Adam Cooper read a motion to move forward with zoning and official plan amendments that will still increase maximum density on the site and allow for mixed uses.
-It also seems amendments to establish a maximum height of four storeys and set a minimum parking rate of 1.25 spaces per unit.
+Adam Cooper read a motion to move forward with zoning and official plan amendments that will still increase maximum density on the site and allow for mixed uses, but it also seeks amendments to establish a maximum height of four storeys and set a minimum parking rate of 1.25 spaces per unit.
 The motion includes future phase planning for development of a municipal facility on site.

 Council voted 8-1 in favour of the recommendation.